YotaYota/notes/clean_architecture.md

 Components are the units of deployment.
 Well designed components always retain the ability to be independently deployable, and therefore also independently developable.

+### Component Cohesion

+- REP: The Reuse/Release Equivalence Principle
+- CCP: The Common Closure Principle
+- CRP: The Common Reuse Principle

+#### The Reuse/Release Equivalence Principle

+_The granule of reuse is the granule of release._

+Classes and and modules that are formed into a component must belong to a cohesive group.
+Classes and modules that are grouped together into a component should be _releaseable_ together.
+I.e. if classes and modules are release under the same version, it should make sense that they are also released.

+#### The Common Closure Principle

+_Gather into components those classes that change for the same reasons and at the same times.
+Separate into different components those classes that change at different times and for different reasons._

+A component should not have multiple reasons to change (see SRP).

+If changes are confined to a single component, then we need only to redeploy the changed component, which in turn lowers to effort of change.

+Group into components that are likely to change for the same reasons and are closed to the same type of changes.

+#### The Common Reuse Principle

+_Don't force users of a component to depend on things they don't need._

+Classes and modules that tend to change together belong in the same component, and vice verca.

+Classes in a component should be inseparable.

+#### REP, CCP and CRP Interplay

+REP and CCP are _inclusive_ driving components to be larger.
+CRP is _exclusive_, driving components to be smaller.

+REP: group for reuse.
+CCP: Group for maintenance.
+CRP: Split to avoid unneeded releases.

+- REP and CRP: Too many components are impacted when simple changes are made.
+- CCP and REP: Too many unneeded releases to be generated.
+- CRP and CCP: Hard to reuse.

+### Component Coupling